-For the monitoring of risks, the current Comprehensive Risk Management System includes the monitoring of more than 500 action plans aimed at reducing the level of risk and more than 300 indicators to review their evolution an electricity incident (to ensure security of supply), or a non-electricity incident that may affect the environment, people, the operations of the company, the availability of its systems, the business results or any other fact that may have an impact on the reputation of the company
+For the monitoring of risks, the current Comprehensive Risk Management System includes the monitoring of more than 500 action plans aimed at reducing the level of risk and more than 300 indicators to review their evolution.

-On a semi-annual basis for high-level risks and others of special importance, and annually for the other levels of risk, and when circumstances make it advisable as to specific risks the Internal Audit and Risk Control Office reviews the performance and impact of the action plans previously established to reduce risk with the units.
+On a semi-annual basis for high-level risks and others of special importance, and annually for the other levels of risk, and when circumstances make it advisable as to specific risks, the Internal Audit and Risk Control Office reviews the performance and impact of the action plans previously established to reduce risk with the units.